preethisriram/preethisriram/README.md

 - 👋 Hi, I’m @preethisriram
-- 👀 I am an ex Software Engineer Intern @ Microsoft,Vancouver
+- 👀 I I am a backend developer at Pattison Food Group, an ex Software Engineer Intern @ Microsoft,Vancouver
-- 🌱 I’m interested in Software Development, Data Analysis, Data Science and Machine Learning
+- 🌱 I’m interested in Data Analysis, Data Science and Machine Learning
-- 💞️ I’m actively looking for Software Developer roles
+- 💞️ I have expertise in stakeholder alignment, translating user needs into actionable product roadmaps
 - 📫 How to reach me 'spreethichennai@gmail.com'

 <!---